Having spent six months house sitting in Costa Rica during 2011, we wanted to highlight some of the country’s natural wonders that inspired our trip.

 Our Costa Rican adventure provided a wealth of wanderlust fodder and ignited our desire to explore much more of the incredible Central and South American landscape.

-If you’re planning your own Costa Rican adventure and are keen to hear more about our stay in the country get in touch or leave us your comments below.
+If you’re planning your own Costa Rican adventure and are keen to hear more about my stay in the country get in touch or leave me your comments below.